 - 1. Existing liquidity.
 Previously accumulated excess liquidity may be used to pay for share repurchases. - 2.
 Internally-generated funds.
-Net cash flow from the current year (cash flow from operating activities in excess of cash flow used for investment) is available for share repurchase.

-- 3. Borrowed funds.
+Net cash flow from the current year (cash flow from operating activities in excess of cash flow used for investment) is available for share repurchase. - 3.
+Borrowed funds.
 If the magnitude of the share repurchase exceeds existing balance sheet liquidity and internally generated funds, the company may borrow money to repurchase shares.
 If the company is under-leveraged, using borrowed funds will move the company's capital structure toward its target.
-If the company is currently at its target capital structure, a leveraged share repurchase may push the company past its optimal range, resulting in a higher weighted average cost of capital. - 4.
-New equity.
+If the company is currently at its target capital structure, a leveraged share repurchase may push the company past its optimal range, resulting in a higher weighted average cost of capital.

+4. New equity.
 Alternatively, the company may sell new shares to fund the share repurchase.
 In such a case, the company is effectively replacing one set of shareholders with another.
+For family businesses, this can be dicey.
+As a result, internally-generated funds and incremental borrowings are the most common sources of shareholder distributions.